 Are they wrong to set out with high hopes and dreams?
 No, at least, not per se.
 Ought they to become discouraged, to despair?
 No again.
 Before plunging into discussion of the problem, we should avoid the mistake mentioned earlier, and begin with understanding what we mean by “success.”

-To determine whether a graduate is “successful,” let us take a moment to consider the purpose of college.
-You probably agree with me that these four years, while an important time, are not the heart and center of life.
-We go through them, not simply for their own sake, but to gain from them some thing or things which will benefit us in subsequent years.
+A thing is said to succeed or fail in relation to its purpose (e.g. we judge a pen’s successfulness by whether it writes).
+Therefore, to determine whether a graduate is “successful,” let us take a moment to consider the purpose of college.
+We go through those four years, not simply for their own sake, but to gain from them some thing or things which will benefit us in subsequent years.
 What is that?
 The answers vary widely, usually depending on our larger life goals: the ability to get any well-paying job, a degree for a specific career like nursing or engineering, the cultivation of a sharp, well-rounded intellect, the joint growth of faith and reason in the Thomistic tradition, etc. In almost every case, however, the answers have one element in common.
 Students choose college careers based on the kind of life they want to lead, on what they consider most important for that life.

 So what is important?
 Importance, like success, is an idea extensively talked about but seldom probed.
 Usually, though, when people speak of something important, they mean something obviously impressive.
 It’s in this sense that George Bailey, in It’s a Wonderful Life, declares, “I wanna do something big, something important”—he means, as he says, that he wants to do things like design buildings and plan cities.
 Awkwardly explaining his reluctance to join his father’s small building-and-loan business, he protests his distaste for being “cooped up for the rest of my life in a shabby little office” and dealing with “this business of nickels and dimes.”
 At twenty-one, George expresses what many twenty-one-year-olds today feel or are encouraged to feel: that the measure of their success is their economic prosperity, their status in the business world, or some such criterion.